-I ran across this article from CNN/Money yesterday afternoon which certainly piqued my interest – a list of what they consider six great road trips across America.
+I ran across this article from CNN/Money yesterday afternoon which certainly piqued my interest with a list of what they consider six great road trips across America.
 Their list:

 - US 191, Moab, Utah to Chinle, Arizona